top of page

 fossil fuels at Princeton

 Fossil fuel companies aren’t just in Princeton’s investment portfolio.
-They also play a substantial role in funding climate research on campus.
+They have a played a substantial role in funding climate research on campus.
 Since 2000, ExxonMobil and BP together have given over $35 million to the Andlinger Center for Energy and the Environment and the Climate Mitigation Initiative (CMI) at Princeton University.
-Over the last 5 years alone, the University has received $26.2 million in funding research from eleven oil and gas companies, with most of that coming from ExxonMobil and BP.
+This funding calls into question the integrity of any research produced by these entities.

 cd76b5b6b5308f830d8391c9d4dd33d8.jpeg